Domestic Violence Second Offense Lawyers in Orange

 Those who are convicted of repeat domestic violence offenses stand to face significantly harsher consequences compared to those who have no prior record.
 This is true of most criminal offenses in California ꟷ repeat offenders tend to face more severe punishment.
 The exact nature of the penalties will depend on the type of offense that was committed, the gravity of the injuries sustained by the victim, and the type of prior offenses on the defendant’s criminal record.

-If you have been charged with a second domestic violence offense in California, it is important that you seek the counsel of an experienced domestic violence defense lawyer who can help you fight those charges.
+If you have been charged with a second domestic violence offense in Orange County, CA, it is important that you seek the counsel of an experienced domestic violence defense attorney who can help you fight those charges.
 You may face significant penalties including jail or prison time.

 Charges and Penalties